isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``thread-pool-size``: 8 when using ``postgresql``.

-Another very important parameter is ``packet-queue-size`` and in our tests we used it as a multiplier of ``thread-pool-size``.
+Another very important parameter is ``packet-queue-size``; in our tests we used it as a multiplier of ``thread-pool-size``.
 So the actual setting strongly depends on ``thread-pool-size``.

-Our tests reported best results when:
+We saw the best results in our tests with the following settings:

 -  ``packet-queue-size``: 7 * ``thread-pool-size`` when using ``memfile`` for
-   storing leases.
-In our case it's 7 * 4 = 28.
+   storing leases; in our case it was 7 * 4 = 28.
 This means that at any given time, up to 28 packets could be queued.

 -  ``packet-queue-size``: 66 * ``thread-pool-size`` when using ``mysql`` for
-   storing leases.
-In our case it's 66 * 12 = 792.
-This means that up to
-   792 packets could be queued.
+   storing leases; in our case it was 66 * 12 = 792.
+This means that up to 792 packets could be queued.

 -  ``packet-queue-size``: 11 * ``thread-pool-size`` when using ``postgresql`` for
-   storing leases.
-In our case it's 11 * 8 = 88.
+   storing leases; in our case it was 11 * 8 = 88.

-IPv6-only Preferred Networks
+IPv6-Only Preferred Networks
 ----------------------------

-A `RFC8925 <https://tools.ietf.org/html/rfc8925>`_ recently published by IETF specifies a DHCPv4 option to indicate that a host supports an IPv6-only mode and is willing to forgo obtaining an IPv4 address if the network provides IPv6 connectivity.
-The general idea is that a network administrator can enable this option to signal to compatible dual-stack devices that the IPv6 connectivity is available and they can shut down their IPv4 stack.
-The new option `v6-only-preferred` content is a 32 bit unsigned integer and specifies for how long the device should disable its stack for.
+`RFC8925 <https://tools.ietf.org/html/rfc8925>`_, recently published by the IETF, specifies a DHCPv4 option to indicate that a host supports an IPv6-only mode and is willing to forgo obtaining an IPv4 address if the network provides IPv6 connectivity.
+The general idea is that a network administrator can enable this option to signal to compatible dual-stack devices that IPv6 connectivity is available and they can shut down their IPv4 stack.
+The new option ``v6-only-preferred`` content is a 32-bit unsigned integer and specifies for how long the device should disable its stack.
 The value is expressed in seconds.

-The RFC mentions V6ONLY_WAIT timer.
-This is implemented in Kea by setting the value of v6-only-preferred option.
-This follows the usual practice of setting options.
-The option value can be specified on pool, subnet, shared network, or global levels, or even via host reservations.
+The RFC mentions the ``V6ONLY_WAIT`` timer.
+This is implemented in Kea by setting the value of the ``v6-only-preferred`` option.
+This follows the usual practice of setting options; the option value can be specified on the pool, subnet, shared network, or global levels, or even via host reservations.

-Note there is no special processing involved.
-This follows the standard Kea option processing regime.
-The option will not be sent back, unless the client explicitly requests it.
+There is no special processing involved; it follows the standard Kea option processing regime.
+The option is not sent back unless the client explicitly requests it.
 For example, to enable the option for the whole subnet, the following configuration can be used:

 ::